cloudposse/docs/content/community/contributor-tips.md

 ### Update Many Repos

 To update many of the open source repos with a common change such as updating Terraform `required_version` pinning, adding GitHub actions, or updating pinned providers, the contributor team has adopted using [microplane](https://github.com/Clever/microplane).
-This tool allows us to execute automated changes across dozens or even hundreds of our open source repos, which saves many man hours of contributor time.
+This tool allows us to execute automated changes across dozens or even hundreds of our open source repos, which saves many hours of contributor time.

 Here is a standard usage pattern that contributors can adopt to specific changes as they see fit: